-- 1. Place the Tool in a secure location. - 2.
-Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-Disconnect all utilities (for example: electrical, pneumatic, and hydraulic).
+- 1. Place the Tool in a secure location.

+- 2. Uncouple the Master and Tool plates.

+- 3. Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits).

 NOTICE: Support the Master plate while removing the fasteners.